 - Roast for 30 minutes.
 Add pine nuts and currants and sift around to incorporate in.
 Roast another 10 minutes.

 - Meanwhile, cook pasta according to directions.
 Put fresh spinach at the bottom of a pasta strainer.
 When pasta is ready pour hot water and pasta over the spinach to slightly “cook” it.

 - Pour cooked pasta and spinach into a large bowl and add roasted squash mix.
-Combine well and stuff your face!
-Don't forget to breathe.
+Combine well and serve topped with vegan Parmesan.

 - To get the diverse flavor in this recipe sesame oil is a must, however if you don’t use oil, feel free to roast with veggie broth and add some sesame seeds for some flavor.
 However the overall taste will be altered.

 - Wash and chop all veggies and herbs.